larsks/direwolf-docs/user-guide.md

 Take heed of that warning!
 The pseudo terminal has a finite amount of buffer space available.
 If direwolf is filling it up on one end and nothing is reading from the other end, the received frame processing thread will stop and eventually you will get a message like this:

 ```
 Received frame queue is out of control.
-Length=….
+Length=....
 Reader thread is probably
 frozen.
 This can be caused by using a pseudo terminal (direwolf -p) where
 another. application is not reading the frames from the other side.
 ```